Atlas200dk/sample-classification/README.md

     **bash deploy.sh 192.168.1.2 internet**

-3. Upload the offline model file to be used and the image which requires inference to the directory of the  **HwHiAiUser**  user on the host.
+3. Upload the offline model file to be used and the image which requires inference to the directory of the  **HwHiAiUser**  user on the Host.
 For details, see  [Downloading Network Models and and Dependency Code Library](#en-us_topic_0167438951_section13446115712539).

     For example, upload the model file  **alexnet.om**  to the  **/home/HwHiAiUser/models**  directory on the host.